Meteora (album): Critical reception

 Meteora received generally positive reviews, although critics noted that the album's musical style was similar to its predecessor, Hybrid Theory (2000).
 The overall Metacritic score is 62.

 E!
 Online rated it A, and expected it to "shoot straight for the stars".
 Entertainment Weekly gave the album a B+, calling it a "thunderously hooky album that seamlessly blends the group's disparate sonic elements into radio-friendly perfection."
 Dot Music described it as a "guaranteed source of ubiquitous radio hits".
 Rolling Stone said the band "squeezed the last remaining life out of this nearly extinct formula".
 Billboard Magazine described Meteora as "a ready-made crowdpleaser".
 The New Musical Express said it had "massive commercial appeal" but left the reviewer "underwhelmed".

 Writing for AllMusic, Stephen Thomas Erlewine described the album as "nothing more and nothing less than a Hybrid Theory part 2.", but added that the band "has discipline and editing skills, keeping this record at a tight 36 minutes and 41 seconds, a move that makes it considerably more listenable than its peers... since they know where to focus their energy, something that many nu-metal bands simply do not."
 Sputnikmusic writer Damrod criticized the album as being too similar to Hybrid Theory, but praised the album's production quality and catchiness, stating "the songs just invade your brain".

 Blender described it as "harder, denser, uglier", while Q described it as "less an artistic endeavor than an exercise in target marketing."

 Accolades

 The song "Session" was nominated for a Grammy Award for Best Rock Instrumental Performance in 2004.
 Single from the album "Somewhere I Belong" won Best Rock Video at the 2003 MTV Video Music Awards.
 At the 2004 MTV Video Music Awards, "Breaking the Habit" was nominated for Best Rock Video but won MTV Viewer's Choice.

 Commercial performance

 In its first week, Meteora debuted at number one on the Billboard 200.
 The album sold 810,400 copies in the US and 36,700 in Canada its first week of release.
 In its second week, it sold an additional 265,000 copies in the US and stayed at the top for another week.
 As of June 2014, the album has sold 6.2 million copies in the US, and around 16 million copies worldwide.
 The album was ranked number 36 on Billboards Hot 200 Albums of the Decade.

+As of April 2023, the album has sold 8.55 million equivalent album units and 6.49 million in pure album sales in the US.